Even though people tend to informally refer to them both as 'megs', connection speeds and data sizes are actually

-Connection speeds and data sizes are measured differently, but people tend refer to them both as 'megs'.
+Connection speeds and data sizes are measured differently, but people tend to informally refer to them both as 'megs'.
 The problem is that the word 'meg' actually refers to two very different values: megabits and megabytes.
-Aren't they the same thing?
+But aren't they the same thing?

 Actually no, there's a big difference between a bit and a byte.
 A byte is much bigger — eight times bigger, to be exact — with eight bits fitting inside every byte.
-By extension, there are eight megabits in every megabyte, and one gigabyte is eight times bigger than one gigabit.
+So there are eight megabits (Mb) in every megabyte (MB), and eight gigabits (Gb) in every gigabyte (GB).

 You may be wondering how this relates to you and your broadband speed.

 Data sizes are usually measured in 'bytes' (with a capital B), and broadband speeds are measured in 'bits' (lowercase b).
 Based on the file size and your connection speed, you can estimate how long it'll take you to download something.

 Let's say you find a file online that is 17 megabytes (MB) in size, and you want to download it using your 17 megabit per second (Mbps) broadband connection.
 This won't take one second; it will take eight times one second because a megabyte is eight times bigger than a megabit.
-So in theory — and with a perfect speed — it should take eight seconds to download.
+So in theory — and with a perfectly consistent speed — it should take eight seconds to download.

 Before you start reaching for your calculator, read our guide to download times.
 We've pulled together a list of the most common broadband speeds and file sizes to give you an idea of how long it will take to download films, TV series, songs and more.